Did you know? Daddy longlegs are not spiders or venomous

 However, daddy longlegs belong to the order Opiliones which is a different order than true spiders.
 While daddy longlegs can easily be confused with spiders because of the eight legs (which all arachnids possess), there are several distinct differences.
 One is the body.

 The two body segments of true spiders are distinct while the body segments of a daddy longlegs appear fused together into a single large body segment.
-True spiders also have six or eight eyes whereas daddy longlegs only have two.
-The two eyes are on top of a small knob on their body and are pointed outward and to the sides.
+True spiders also have six or eight eyes whereas daddy longlegs only have two eyes.
+The two eyes are located on top of a small knob on their body and are pointed outward and to the sides.

 Of course, I never looked at a daddy longlegs that closely as a child to recognize those differences.
 I also never paid attention that daddy longlegs weren’t sitting in spiderwebs but just clinging to the wall or ceiling.
 Daddy longlegs don’t have silk glands like spiders and therefore don’t spin webs or nests.